The Nutty Professor (character): The Nutty Professor (1996)

-Nutty Professor II: The Klumps
+Nutty Professor II: The Klumps (2000)

-In the second movie Klump's kind personality is polluted by the Buddy Love gene in his DNA, causing him to occasionally say offensive or insulting things to people without realizing, especially when talking to his new love interest Denise (Janet Jackson).
-In an attempt to eliminate this, Klump uses a risky experiment to extract Buddy's DNA from his system, but his plan backfires and results in Buddy manifesting as an independent entity (albeit with some dog-like traits as his genetic make-up filled in the gaps with samples of canine DNA).
-Klump proposes to Denise, who happily accepts, but Klump gradually begins to lose his intelligence due to the damage his brain cells have sustained as a result of Buddy being extracted from his system.
-Eventually, he is able to reabsorb Buddy by using a powerful version of his new youth serum to regress Buddy to amniotic fluid allowing him to 'drink' Buddy and regain his old intellect.
-However, Buddy dies and evaporates into a public coin fountain.
+In the second movie Klump's kind personality is polluted by the Buddy Love gene in his DNA, causing him to occasionally say offensive or insulting things to people, especially when talking to his new love interest Denise Gaines (Janet Jackson).
+In an attempt to eliminate this, Klump uses a risky experiment to extract Buddy's DNA from his system, but his plan backfires and results in Buddy manifesting as an independent entity (albeit with some dog-like traits as a result his genetic make-up filling up the gaps with canine DNA).
+Klump proposes to Denise, who happily accepts, but Klump gradually begins to lose his intelligence due to the damage his brain cells have sustained due to Buddy's genes being extracted from his system.
+Eventually, he comes up with a plan to reabsorb Buddy by using a powerful version of his new youth serum to regress Buddy to amniotic fluid allowing him to drink Buddy and regain his old intellect.
+However, Buddy escapes and is able to evade Klump long enough to evaporate.
 Denise and Klump's father, Cletus, arrive just in time to help him when he loses his intelligence.
-Cletus forces Klump to drink the water from the fountain, which still retains enough of Buddy's genetic pattern, and he regains his intelligence.
+Cletus and Denise force Klump to drink the water from a fountain, which contains Buddy's genetic pattern, and he regains his intelligence.
 Later, he and Denise are married.